Saccharopolyspora rectivirgula

 Saccharopolyspora rectivirgula is a species of bacteria.
-It is a Gram-positive rod.
+It is a Gram-positive, spore-forming, obligately aerobic, thermophilic rod.
 It was formerly known as Micropolyspora faeni.

-Inhalation of the bacteria can cause the disease farmer's lung, a type of hypersensitivity pneumonitis.
-Handling hay bales increases exposure to the bacteria and increases the risk of developing the disease.
+Inhalation of the bacteria can cause extrinsic allergic alveolitis, also known as farmer's lung, a type of hypersensitivity pneumonitis.
+S. rectivirgula is typically isolated from moldy hay, soil, compost, and manure, and thus handling of hay bales and compost increases exposure to the bacteria and increases the risk of developing the disease.